zognin/tp/docs/UserGuide.md

 ### 6.4 Price
 * Prices can be an integer value or a floating point value with **exactly** 2 decimal places.
-* Largest possible recipe price is $2499.99.
+* The largest possible recipe price is $2499.99.
-* Largest possible order price is $9 999 999.99.
+* The largest possible order price is $9 999 999.99.

 ### 6.5 Quantities
 * If any quantity field in orders is changed in the JSON file, the